 - Preheat the oven to 325ºF.
 Grease a 8X4 loaf pan with cooking spray.
 Set aside.

-- Grate zucchini and lay in a double layer paper towel or dish towel.
+- Grate the zucchini.
+Measure 2 cups (not tightly packed) and transfer to a double layer paper towel or lint-free dish towel.
 Squeeze gently to soak up excess water and set aside.2 cups grated zucchini

-- In a large bowl whisk together egg, sugar, packed brown sugar, vegetable oil, and vanilla extracts.
-Stir in slightly dried zucchini.1 egg,½ cup granulated sugar,½ cup packed brown sugar,¼ cup canola oil or coconut oil,2 teaspoons vanilla extract
+- In a large bowl whisk together egg, sugar, packed brown sugar, oil, and vanilla extracts.
+Stir in slightly dried zucchini.1 large egg, ½ cup granulated sugar, ½ cup packed brown sugar, ¼ cup canola oil , 2 teaspoons vanilla extract

-- Add flour, baking powder, baking soda, and cinnamon.
+- To the bowl add the flour, baking powder, baking soda, and cinnamon.
 Stir until very well combined, and no flour pockets remain.
-Pour into the prepared loaf pan and spread evenly.1 ½ cup all purpose gluten free flour,1 teaspoon baking powder,½ teaspoon baking soda,1 ½ teaspoon ground cinnamon
+Pour into the prepared loaf pan and spread evenly.
+Let rest for 15 minutes before baking.
+This gives time for the GF starches to saturate and helps build the structure so the middle doesn't sink.1 ½ cup all purpose gluten free flour, 1 teaspoon baking powder, ½ teaspoon baking soda, 1 ½ teaspoon ground cinnamon

-- Bake for 1 hour – 1 hour 5 minutes, or until a toothpick inserted in the center comes out clean.
+- Bake for 1 hour – 1 hour 5 minutes, or until the top is firmly set and a toothpick inserted in the center comes out clean.
 Cool in pan for 10 minutes.
 Run a knife around the edges and then turn onto a wire rack to cool completely.

 Stir in any of these additions with the dry ingredients.- 1/2 cup semisweet chocolate chips